Fingolimod (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you also use certain medicine for heart rhythm problems.
+- Do not use fingolimod if you also use medicine for heart rhythm problems.

 - Some medicines can affect how fingolimod works.
-Tell your doctor if you are using chlorpromazine, citalopram, digoxin, diltiazem, erythromycin, haloperidol, ketoconazole, methadone, mitoxantrone, natalizumab, verapamil, or a beta blocker.
+Tell your doctor if you are using any of the following:

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.